ZackWilde27/Z3dPy/README.md

 Z3dPy is a software renderer written entirely in Python, built into a module focused on ease of use.

-You'll need a display window, I recommend PyGame for it's speed, but tkinter works just fine.
+You'll need a display window, I recommend PyGame for it's speed, but tkinter works fine.

 Renders nearly 1000 on-screen triangles at 30 fps *(tested on my ryzen 7)*